Mike Dawson (American football coach): Playing career

-Dawson was a three-year starter at UMass, where he played outside linebacker and defensive end from 1994-96.
+Dawson was a three-year starter at UMass, where he played outside linebacker and defensive end from 1994 to 1996.
 He graduated UMass with a bachelor's degree in sports management in 1997.

 Coaching career

 Early career

 Dawson began his coaching career as UMass-Lowell's defensive line coach in the spring of 1998, before joining Maine as a defensive assistant for the 1998 season.
 Dawson soon after served as a graduate assistant at University of Pittsburgh (Pitt) in 1999.
 Dawson was hired by New Hampshire in 2000.
-He was the Wildcats' linebackers coach in 2000 and 2002-03, offensive line coach in 2001, and defensive coordinator in 2004 and 2005.
+He was the Wildcats' linebackers coach in 2000 and 2002–03, offensive line coach in 2001, and defensive coordinator in 2004 and 2005.
 During his two seasons as defensive coordinator, New Hampshire went 21-5 and advanced to the FCS quarterfinals in 2005, when the Wildcats led the NCAA with 45 takeaways.

 He had stints in assistant roles at Akron, coaching linebackers, and at Boston College as the special teams coordinator.

 Philadelphia Eagles

 In 2013, the Philadelphia Eagles hired him as a defensive quality control coach in the NFL.
-From 2014-2015, he would coach the Philadelphia Eagles defensive line.
+From 2014 to 2015, he would coach the Philadelphia Eagles defensive line.
 During his time with the Eagles they won the NFC East and finished third in the NFL with 31 takeaways.
 In 2014, Dawson helped Philadelphia finish second in the NFL in sacks (49) and eighth in opponent yards per carry (3.7).

 UCF (first stint)

-Dawson was hired as defensive line coach by the University of Central Florida in January of 2016.
+Dawson was hired as defensive line coach by the University of Central Florida in January 2016.
 Dawson's defensive line helped UCF achieve its first undefeated season in program history, finishing 13-0 and the nation's only undefeated team after winning the NY6 Peach Bowl.
 The Knights finished third in the league for scoring defense and fourth in rushing defense.
 UCF ranked third nationally in turnovers forced, including 23 fumbles, in which the defensive line played a key factor.
 Two of three starting defensive linemen received all-conference honors, including defensive lineman Jamiyus Pittman, who made the Outland Trophy watch list and was named All-AAC for the second consecutive season, and sophomore Trysten Hill was named All-AAC honors as well.